FACTBOX-The three stages of Germany's emergency gas plan | Headlines

 FACTBOX-The three stages of Germany's emergency gas plan

-EARLY WARNING PHASE - This stage is triggered when there are "concrete, serious and reliable indications that an event may occur which is likely to lead to a significant deterioration of the gas supply situation and probably to the alarm or emergency level." - Gas companies continue to ensure supplies, there are no supply disruptions yet.

-Germany triggered stage one of its emergency gas plan in March after Russia's invasion of Ukraine sparked an energy crisis in Europe, but the German gas market regulator said on Tuesday it was not yet time to move to the highest stage.
+Germany on Thursday moved to stage two of its three-tier emergency gas plan after Russia reduced deliveries via the Nord Stream 1 pipeline, though for the time being there will be no government rationing of the fuel.
 Here is a closer look at the three stages, which are all set by Germany's Economy Ministry:

 1. EARLY WARNING PHASE - This stage is triggered when there are "concrete, serious and reliable indications that an event may occur which is likely to lead to a significant deterioration of the gas supply situation and probably to the alarm or emergency level."